Composite Fatigue Abaqus Simulation with Subroutine

 Workshop 1 part 2: Subroutine writing

-In this part, we have presented how to write subroutine UMAT in Fortran language based on the flowchart provided in the initial part to calculate the amount of fatigue and final composite fatigue life.
+In this part, we have presented how to write subroutine UMAT in Fortran language based on the flowchart provided in the initial part to calculate the amount of fatigue and final composite fatigue life (Composite fatigue Umat).

-Firstly, the loading method in this example is periodic and based on the number of loading cycles. we calculate the reduction of properties and its effects on the life of the model.
+Firstly, the loading method in this example is periodic and based on the number of loading cycles.
+We calculate the reduction of properties and their effects on the model’s life.
 In addition, how to define the parameters, define the initial values, and writing the relationships in Fortran code we completely taught.

-Due to the fact that composite materials consist of matrix and fiber. similar conditions have been studied separately for fatigue in both material’s parts.
+Due to the fact that composite materials consist of matrix and fiber, similar conditions have been studied separately for fatigue in both material’s parts.
+You can watch the demo video to understand more about composite fatigue Umat applied in this training package.

-Workshop 1 part 3: Implement modeling in Abacus software
+Workshop 1 part 3: Implement modelling in Abaqus software

 In the last part, we will go to the Abaqus software and explain how to implement the written subroutine on the model designed in the software.
 The required settings for each module are trained.
 Finally, this subroutine will be able to display the final composite fatigue life, behavior of the material, including the reduction of elastic properties, strengths along with other parameters such as stress, strain, displacement, fatigue failure criteria in different modes as output.
 The written subroutine can be used for a variety of complex to simple models.